This post may contain affiliate links. Please read my disclaimer for more information.

 Furthermore, she explains, “the higher thermal conductivity of steel burrs can actually decrease the heat of the ground coffee in small batches.
 This is because the heat is created IN the bean and is then transferred to the burrs.”

 So, stainless steel doesn’t conduct thermal electricity towards the beans but rather away from it!
 Moving ahead, stainless steel creates some of the best burr grinders as long as it’s being built with high-quality technicians and skilled engineers.
-It’s the low-quality coffee grinders that conduct heat and result in burnt coffee.
+Unfortunately, it’s the low-quality grinders that conduct heat and result in burnt coffee.

 Ceramic burr grinders